 Offer callbacks

-This page describes on how to utilize callbacks for different offer states.
+This page describes on how to utilize offer specific callbacks and for different offer states.

 How to set up offer callbacks